hd719/devops/Docker-101.md

 ## Video 20: Shortcomings on testing

-- We created a new container to run our test the problem is we arent able to interact with our test suite
+- We created a new container to run our test the problem is we aren't able to interact with our test suite

 ![Example of whats going on](./screenshots/6-4.png)

 ![What we want to happen](./screenshots/6-5.png)

 - We want to be able to connect our input to the `stdin` processes (ideal, not by default)
-- Adding the word `attatch` to `docker attatch <image id>` we are attatching to `stdin, stdout, and stderror` for that container
+- Adding the word `attach` to `docker attach <image id>` we are attaching to `stdin, stdout, and stderror` for that container

 ![WHY IS THIS HAPPENING](./screenshots/6-6.png)

-- We are able to type in our terminal, but cannot interactive with the test suite b/c it comes down to all the different processess that have been created inside the container
+- We are able to type in our terminal, but cannot interactive with the test suite b/c it comes down to all the different processes that have been created inside the container
-- So for example when we run `npm run test` inside our container we are actually not running `npm run test` we are running `npm` and then docker looks at the addtional arguements that were passed and runs a second process to run the tests
+- So for example when we run `npm run test` inside our container we are actually not running `npm run test` we are running `npm` and then docker looks at the additional arguments that were passed and runs a second process to run the tests

 ![Second process](./screenshots/6-7.png)